 Robert has been commissioned and performed by various ensembles, music festivals, and solo artists including the Fort Wayne Philharmonic, the Lux Quartet, Split The Lark, pianist Kevin Madison, and several high school and college wind ensembles across the country.
 He has received several awards and honors from organizations including Tribeca New Music the Greater Bridgeport Symphony Orchestra, and the American Composers Orchestra.
 In addition, he has worked with dance and theatre companies most recently scoring incidental music for productions Sarah Ruhl’s In The Next Room and Sophie Treadwell’s Machinal as part of the 17 Days Festival.
 Robert has attended the Atlantic Music Festival (2014) and the Brevard Music Center (2016, 17) where he worked with Robert Aldridge and David Dzubay both as composer and teaching assistant.

-Upcoming world premieres and notable performances include the world premiere of Pickett's Charge by Jason Nam and the Indiana University Concert Band, a performance of Abu Ghraib at the National Student SCI Conference, and the premiere of a piano concerto commissioned by Kevin Madison.
+Upcoming world premieres and notable performances include the world premiere of Pickett's Charge by Jason Nam and the Indiana University Concert Band, a performance of Abu Ghraib at the National Student SCI Conference, and the premiere of a new work commissioned by the Garner High School Wind Ensemble and a consortium of North Carolina wind ensembles.

 Robert holds a degree in Music Education from the University of North Carolina at Greensboro and is currently pursuing a Masters Degree in Composition from Indiana University’s Jacobs School of Music studying with Don Freund and Claude Baker.